smintio/Portals-ComponentFramework-Interfaces/README.md

 ### Interfaces Coverage

-Detailed coverage for each public API interface is provided [here](/ComponentFramework/Interfaces/README.md).
+Detailed coverage for each component framework interface and its methods is provided [here](/ComponentFramework/Interfaces/README.md).

 ### Examples